beherasan/MS2Compound/README.md

 The tool has been developed and maintained by Center for Systems Biology and Molecular Medicine (http://csbmm.yenepoya.res.in/).

+# 2. Availability
-# 2. Tool can be downloaded from
+The current version of MS2Compound can be downloaded from following link:
 1. https://sourceforge.net/projects/ms2compound/

 # 3. Installation